Sam Donahue: Biography

-I’ll Never Tire of You is a 1941 song written by Richard Kollmar, Cy Walter and Jimmy Dobson.
+"I’ll Never Tire of You" is a 1941 song written by Richard Kollmar, Cy Walter and Jimmy Dobson.
 It was recorded in New York City on November 12, 1941, by Donahue and his orchestra as a RCA Victor - Bluebird 78 rpm single.
 Andy Blaine was the sole vocalist.
-The song is featured in The Sam Donahue Collection 1940-48.
-Acrobat Records is the label name.
+The song is featured in The Sam Donahue Collection 1940-48 on Acrobat Records.
 Marketing and distribution for the album was handled by Arista Records.
 An article in Jazz Journal featured that reissue album; which has a majority of Donahue’s songs from the 1940s.
 Online music database AllMusic also highlighted that album on their website.
 Trapeze Music & Entertainment Limited, an independent label and distributor with a loyal customer base in the UK, US and throughout mainland Europe, highlighted a quote in their reviews (borrowed from Jazzviews March 2021) by Derek Ansell, a regular contributor to Jazz Journal, stating, “Although these pieces vary tremendously from track to track the music is all well played and shines a spotlight on a musician who really deserved to be much better known than he was.”
-In an article in The Syncopated Times, Scott Yanow, who has written for Down Beat, Jazz Times, AllMusic, Cadence, Coda and the Los Angeles Times, stated, regarding the collection of Donahue’s songs, that “it is a pity that it could not have been a three-CD set that included everything” that he recorded during 1940-48.
+In an article in The Syncopated Times, Scott Yanow, who has written for DownBeat, JazzTimes, AllMusic, Cadence, Coda and the Los Angeles Times, stated, regarding the collection of Donahue’s songs, that “it is a pity that it could not have been a three-CD set that included everything” that he recorded during 1940-48.
 Yanow also voiced his opinion in that article regarding the musical skills of Donahue and his band members, stating that “the musicianship is consistently excellent.”
 The songs from that album are listed in the Spotify and Apple Music listening databases.

 Donahue died from pancreatic cancer on March 22, 1974.